-His speech took the theme of the “New Society.”
+His new society speech took the theme of the “New Society.”
 A theme that’s been developed over several years with speeches by Oliver Letwin and Iain Duncan Smith.
+And, of course, the theme is always a useful way to engage an audience.

 David Cameron’s inspiration is the new society but he’s not afraid to borrow from other societies.
 His use of “we can,” is distinctively attributed to President Obama’s successful election campaign of 2008: